premises-liability

 |---|---|---|---|---|---|---|---|

 | 24A205 | Bernice Rutland v.
-Robinson Property Group, L.L.C., et al. | Fifth Circuit | 2024-08-26 | Presumed Complete | casino-liability duty-of-care negligence premises-liability scooter-accident summary-judgment | Whether a casino can be held liable under Mississippi premises liability law for injuries caused by a malfunctioning motorized scooter rented to a pat… | |
+Robinson Property Group, L.L.C., et al. | Fifth Circuit | 2024-08-26 | Presumed Complete | casino-liability duty-of-care negligence premises-liability scooter-accident summary-judgment | Question not identified. | |

 | 22-719 | Jessica Mackey v.
-American Multi-Cinema, Incorporated | Fifth Circuit | 2023-02-01 | Denied | civil-rights due-process erie-doctrine premises-liability risk-utility-test seventh-amendment state-law summary-judgment | Whether the Fifth Circuit violated the Erie requirement of vertical uniformity by adopting a legal rule on premises liability that directly conflicts … | |
+American Multi-Cinema, Incorporated | Fifth Circuit | 2023-02-01 | Denied | civil-rights due-process erie-doctrine premises-liability risk-utility-test seventh-amendment state-law summary-judgment | Except in very rare instances such as the complete lack of proof, black letter Louisiana tort law holds that determination of breach of duty is a ques… | |

 | 20-533 | Jeffrey Boudreau, as Personal Representative of the Estate of Wendy Boudreau v.
-Shaw's Supermarkets, Inc. | First Circuit | 2020-10-22 | Denied | Response Waived | business-invitee daubert daubert-standard expert-testimony foreseeability kumho premises-liability rule-702 summary-judgment | Whether foreseeability of harm is a factual issue for the jury in a premises liability case |
+Shaw's Supermarkets, Inc. | First Circuit | 2020-10-22 | Denied | Response Waived | business-invitee daubert daubert-standard expert-testimony foreseeability kumho premises-liability rule-702 summary-judgment | 1.
+When a legal duty exists in a premises lability context to protect business invitees from reasonably foreseeable harm, is the question of foreseeab… |

 | 19-8885 | Juan Leonardo Cadenas-Urena v.
-United States | Fifth Circuit | 2020-07-01 | Denied | Response WaivedIFP | controlled-substance criminal-procedure drug-manufacturing due-process evidence evidence-sufficiency jury-verdict premises-liability sentencing-guidelines sufficiency-of-evidence | Did the panel err by holding that the evidence is sufficient to sustain the jury's guilty verdict? |
+United States | Fifth Circuit | 2020-07-01 | Denied | Response WaivedIFP | controlled-substance criminal-procedure drug-manufacturing due-process evidence evidence-sufficiency jury-verdict premises-liability sentencing-guidelines sufficiency-of-evidence | 1) DID THE PANEL ERR BY HOLDING THAT THE EVIDENCE IS SUFFICIENT TO SUSTAIN THE JURY'S GUILTY VERDICT?
+2) DID THE PANEL ERR BY UPHOLDING THE APPLICATI… |

 | 19-215 | Darrel Conell Nevels v.
-Piggly Wiggly Corporation, et al. | Alabama | 2019-08-20 | Denied | Response WaivedRelisted (2) | civil-rights clearly-established-law due-process gross-negligence interlocutory-appeal jurisdiction premises-liability qualified-immunity | In qualified liability cases, whether an Appellate court has jurisdiction to hear a Rights to Due Process, Gross Negligence, and Premises Liability in… |
+Piggly Wiggly Corporation, et al. | Alabama | 2019-08-20 | Denied | Response WaivedRelisted (2) | civil-rights clearly-established-law due-process gross-negligence interlocutory-appeal jurisdiction premises-liability qualified-immunity | 1.
+In qualified liability cases, Supreme court prece dent shows an Appellate court has Jurisdiction to hear a Rights to Due Process, Gross Negligence,… |

 | 18-7950 | Marquette Walker v.
-United States | Sixth Circuit | 2019-02-13 | Denied | Response WaivedIFP | 4th-amendment constructive-possession criminal-law criminal-procedure due-process evidence evidence-law premises-liability search-and-seizure | Does nonexclusive possession of a premises serve to establish constructive possession of items found within the premises? |
+United States | Sixth Circuit | 2019-02-13 | Denied | Response WaivedIFP | 4th-amendment constructive-possession criminal-law criminal-procedure due-process evidence evidence-law premises-liability search-and-seizure | DOES NONEXCLUSIVE POSSESSION OF A PREMISES SERVE TO ESTABLISH CONSTRUCTIVE POSSESSION OF ITEMS FOUND WITHIN THE PREMISES. |

 | 18-91 | Antoinette Pizzino v.
-NCL (Bahamas) Ltd., dba Norwegian Cruise Line | Eleventh Circuit | 2018-07-20 | Denied | Response Waived | actual-notice common-law constructive-notice cruise-line cruise-lines dangerous-condition maritime-law maritime-negligence negligence negligence-standard notice notice-requirement premises-liability | Whether a plaintiff in a maritime negligence case should be required to show defendant's actual or constructive notice of the dangerous condition when… |
+NCL (Bahamas) Ltd., dba Norwegian Cruise Line | Eleventh Circuit | 2018-07-20 | Denied | Response Waived | actual-notice common-law constructive-notice cruise-line cruise-lines dangerous-condition maritime-law maritime-negligence negligence negligence-standard notice notice-requirement premises-liability | Whether, in cases where a defendant or its agent has created the dangerous condition that causes injury, a plaintiff in a maritime negligence case sho… |